 One of the primary measures of financial strength of any financial institution is its capital position.
 Worldwide, all financial institutions are tasked with building capital to ensure downturns in the economy can be withstood.
-Prairie Centre Credit Union builds capital through retained earnings that are categorized on our balance sheet as Members' Equity.
+Prairie Centre Credit Union builds capital through retained earnings that is categorized on our Consolidated Statement of Financial Position as Members' Equity.